February 11th, 2025

 “Dry Brushing or Scrubs Permanently Reduce Cellulite” – FALSE

-Dry brushing can help improve circulation, eliminate dead skin, and help with lymphatic drainage.
-These treatments can temporarily improve your skin’s appearance but won’t alter the underlying septae.
-The underlying septae are the bands tethering the skin underneath, causing the cellulite.
+Dry brushing can improve circulation, remove dead skin, and support lymphatic drainage.
+These treatments can temporarily improve your skin’s appearance, but won’t alter the underlying septae.
+The underlying septae are the bands tethering the skin beneath, which cause cellulite.

 “Tanning Hides Cellulite for Good” – FALSE

 Tanning can help darken your natural skin tone and boost your confidence.
 However, it can’t remove the appearance of cellulite.
-Prolonged UV exposure can impact your skin’s integrity, damaging collagen and weakening the skin.
+Prolonged UV exposure can compromise your skin’s integrity, damaging collagen and weakening it.
 This can make your cellulite more pronounced if you aren’t careful.

 The Best Medical Treatments for Cellulite

-The global market for cellulite treatments (including topical creams and energy-based devices) is projected to exceed $1 billion annually, yet consumer satisfaction remains relatively low for over-the-counter solutions.
+The global market for cellulite treatments (including topical creams and energy-based devices) is projected to exceed $1 billion annually, yet consumer satisfaction with over-the-counter solutions remains relatively low.

 If you have troubling cellulite you want to eliminate, there are other treatments you can consider.
 These treatments offer long-lasting results for individuals struggling with stubborn dimpling.
 Here’s how they compare: